jmau949/deepseek-llm-service/infrastructure/README.md

    - Ensure instance has internet access for pulling images

 3. **Image Build Failures**:
+   - Check if the Dockerfile path is correct in the build command
+   - Verify that all files referenced in the Dockerfile exist
-   - Review CodeBuild logs for specific errors
+   - Check CodeBuild logs for specific error messages
-   - Check Docker build context and Dockerfile syntax
-   - Verify the Dockerfile in the service/ directory is valid
+   - Ensure the ECR repository exists before running the pipeline

 ## Future Improvements